kawu/hhu-dl-materials-2019/backprop/README.md

 Let's see another example: the sigmoid (logistic) function.

 Let `x` be the input tensor, to which we apply the (element-wise) sigmoid function.
 Let `y` be the result of this application.
-Let also `z` be the loss value.
+Finally, let `z` be the loss value.

 The derivative of sigmoid, `y = sigmoid(x) = 1 / (1 + exp(-x))`, is:
 ```